Chart Color Schemes

 Point Cook - East's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Point Cook - East shows excellent health outcomes with low prevalence of common conditions across all ages.
-Private health cover is high at approximately 55% (~11,844 people), compared to 51.4% in Greater Melbourne.
+Point Cook - East shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 55% (~11,844 people), compared to Greater Melbourne's 51.4%.

 Frequently Asked Questions - Health